You will be changed after seeing Friends Like These.”Jessica Hughes

 Cast: 3 Male, 2 Female

-In this honest and poignant look at adolescence, Garret, an outsider, navigates the tumultuous halls of his school with his best friend Diz, a self-proclaimed freak.
+In this honest and poignant new play about adolescence, Garret, an outsider, navigates the tumultuous halls of his school with his best friend Diz, a self-proclaimed freak.
 They escape the day-to-day tortures of high school in a game-world called Haven, where they slay monsters and save maidens.
 When Garret catches the attention of Nicole, a popular cheerleader with an honest heart, it upsets the status quo.
 Jealousy and betrayal force Garret to confront past mistakes and question who his real friends are.
 This gut-wrenching new play unswervingly explores the tragic consequences of bullying that have left us staggering as a nation time and time again.

 The level of emotional intelligence, language and teen experientiality of the material is spot on, thus, and relevant as all hell.”Tracey Paleo